ParkerSjogren/WealthCalculator/README.md

 ```
 Create a MongoDB database with the name:WealthCalaculator (mongodb://localhost:27017)

-At the command prompt and in a directory that you wish to stage the Wealth Calculator application, enter:
+At the command prompt and in a directory that you wish to stage the Wealth Calculator application, enter :

 git clone https://github.com/ParkerSjogren/WealthCalculator.git